davidagustin/chadapp/README.md

 #### Development
 1. Retreive the configuration file from an administrator.
+2. In your project directoy, run `npm start`, `npm run ios`, or `npm run android`.
-2. Make your changes.
+3. Make your changes.
-3. When you're ready to test your changes, create a *.spec.js file under the `__tests__` directory.
+4. When you're ready to test your changes, create a *.spec.js file under the `__tests__` directory.

 #### Testing